Floorp-Projects/Floorp/toolkit/content/widgets/panel-list/README.stories.md

 itself to the target of the initiating event when opened with `panelList.toggle(event)`.

-Note: Nested menus are not currently supported.
-XUL is currently required to support accesskey underlining (although using `moz-label` could change that).
+Note: XUL is currently required to support accesskey underlining (although using `moz-label` could change that).
 Shortcuts are not displayed automatically in the `panel-item`.